NavyaG-lab/Tech-writer/dimensional_modeling/contribution_margin.md

   Replace `20XX-XX-XX` with today's date and `20XX` with the relevant year to which the data relates.
 If there are additional legal entities than the four listed above, each legal entity should have its own file (and this documentation must be updated).

-  ENSURE THAT YOU DON'T HAVE MORE THAN ONE FILE FOR A GIVEN TIME PERIOD (EVEN WITH DIFFERENT REPORT DATE).
-We are not currently filtering for the most recent report_date for a given post_date, so the entries will simply be duplicated and mess up the numbers.

   Each file should conform to the [MateraExport row format](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/static/package.scala#L28).

 2) After all files have been added to `matera-exports-csv`, we need to convert them to parquet format to validate and ensure better reliability.